chinapedia/wikipedia.abstract.en/Page/Swedish_Armed_Forces.md

 During 2013 several Russian Air Force exercises over the Baltic Sea aimed at Swedish Military targets have made the future of the Swedish Armed Forces a hot topic and several political parties now want to increase defence funding.[32][33][34]

 Ranks

-Gen. Micael Bydén, the Supreme Commander of the Swedish Armed Forces.|thumbnail|right

 When an army based on national service (conscription) was introduced in 1901 all commissioned officers had ranks that were senior of the warrant officers (_underofficerare_) and non-commissioned officers (_underbefäl_).
 In a reform 1926 the relative rank of the then senior warrant officer, fanjunkare, was increased to be equal with the junior officer rank _underlöjtnant_ and above the most junior officer rank _fänrik_.
 In 1960 the relative rank of the warrant officers were elevated further so that